-The panel supports up to ten (10) LED-16 annunciators, which display alarm, supervisory, and trouble conditions for up to 16 zones per LED-16.
-It also provides Silence and Reset functionality.
+The panel supports up to ten (10) LED-16 annunciators, which display alarm, supervisory, and trouble conditions for up to 16 zones.
 Blank zone labels are provided for use with the LED annunciator to label each zone name or identifier.
 The labels may be typed or written on the supplied card-stock, and then inserted into the back of the front panel as shown in the right-most figure below.